-Travelling isn’t cheap at all!
+Travelling isn’t cheap.
 Food, accommodation and transportation alone could put a huge dent in your pocket.
-So we did some digging to our favorite solo traveler Nidhi’s profile (@safarnamabynidhi) and compiled a list of 7 places in India that you could visit within a limited budget.
+So we did some digging in to our favourite solo travel creator‘s profile Nidhi and compiled a list of 7 budget friendly places to visit in India!

 A little close to famous Parvati Valley is situated a small village, Pulga.
 It has a picturesque waterfall, local market and a magical fairy forest.
 You can stay here in a decent guest house charging as low as 300 INR per night and eat food from any local café at a reasonable rate.
 Guess what Nidhi recommends most?
 Pulga’s Mango Shakes!